CSCfi/csc-env-julia/README.md

 ```

-## Structure of Julia release
+## Structure of Julia binaries
-A Julia release contains the following files and directories among others.
+A Julia release, such as `julia-1.9.0`, contains the following files and directories among others.

 - `bin` directory contains the Julia executable which is dynamically linked to various libraries.
   We must include this location in `PATH`.
 - `lib` directory contains shared libraries for the Julia executable.
   These libraries are on the `RUNPATH` and can be overwritten by libraries on the `LD_LIBRARY_PATH` environment variable.
+  We can use `ldd` or [`libtree`](https://github.com/haampie/libtree) to check which libraries are loaded and their paths.
 - `include` directory contains header files.
+- `libexec` contains executables which Julia uses internally.
 - `share/man` contains man pages.
   We should add this directory to the `MANPATH` environment variable.
 - `share/julia/base` directory contains the base library.